donishadsmith/neurocaps/docs/outputs.md

 - Pickles: saved as "pkl".

 All functions have default file names that follow a specific format.
-Many functions also include parameters to add a prefix (before the default file name) or suffix (after the default file name and before the extension).
+Many functions also include parameters to add a prefix (before the default file name) or suffix (after the default file name and before the extension) name.

 ## General File Naming Format

-The default file naming convention typically includes:
+The default file naming convention for the most files produced by the `neurocaps.analysis` module typically includes:

-1. The group name (if specified; defaults to "All Subjects" if not).
+1. The group name (if specified, defaults to "All Subjects" if not specified).
-2. The CAP ID (for functions, except `CAP.get_caps`, that produce one output per CAP; else, "CAPs" is used).
+2. The CAP ID (for functions in the `CAP` class that produce one output per CAP; else, "CAPs" is used).
 3. A descriptor of the file content.
 4. The file extension.